Boise Divorce Attorney

 If you have family law issues related to a divorce, such as child custody or child support queries, we can help.

-Your children are the top priority, and when spouses are divorcing, it is common for both parties to want full custody and to do what is best for them.
+Your children are the top priority, and when spouses are divorcing, it is common for both parties to want full child custody and to do what is best for them.
 With the emotions that can be wrapped up in divorce, however, sometimes judgment can be clouded by spite and anger.

 A custody case is important to determine where your child will live, who can make decisions on his or her behalf, and whether child support and other financial orders are needed to cover work-related childcare expenses, health insurance, school fees, or extracurricular activities.
 Your child custody attorney will mediate, allowing you both to make decisions from a calm place.
 This ensures that decisions are made from a place of clarity.